payriva/payriva.github.io/README.md

-# Paydroit
+# PayRiva
-A Payment Processing Software by Adroitts
+A Payments Processing Software